 Your vehicle's powertrain creates movement and delivers it to the wheels.
 If any component involved fails, you might be stuck paying high repair costs to get your car moving again.
 However, a powertrain warranty covers the cost to repair or replace any part of your powertrain that fails due to a manufacturing defect or malfunction.

-What does a powertrain warranty cover?
+What is a powertrain warranty and what does it cover?